fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make a video about loading fonts?

 > Can you make a video about using Microdata?

 > Can you compare a relational database with MongoDB and focus on data integrity (transactions)?